Judge Halts Evictions in Philadelphia Through Oct. 7

 The halt comes as the city grapples with a potential wave of evictions brought on by job losses due to the COVID-19 pandemic.

+“We know that there are thousands of Philadelphians who are behind on their rent, which is why most evictions are filed, so without these protections I think we could see a number of evictions that we’ve never seen before,” said Vik Patel, an attorney for Community Legal Services, which offers legal aid to low-income residents.

-Earlier this month, the federal Centers for Disease Control and Prevention also ordered that evictions stop through Oct.
-31 of this year, saying that booting people from their homes could cause the virus to spread if people are forced to move in with others.
+Earlier this month, the federal Centers for Disease Control and Prevention also ordered that evictions stop through Dec.
+31 of this year, saying that booting people from their homes could cause the virus to spread if people are forced to move into close quarters with others.
+Renters wanting to take advantage of the CDC’s moratorium, however, must fill out a form and present it to their landlord.

+Judge Dugan’s order does not prevent landlords from filing new eviction notices, but it does mean that tenants will not immediately be locked out of their homes, Patel said.
+In addition, landlord-tenant officers are required to notify tenants about the CDC’s eviction moratorium, as well, he said.

+Dugan’s order “buys tenants a little bit more time,” Patel said, and comes after citywide and statewide moratoriums both expired at the end of August.